henry2004y/VisAnaJulia/docs/src/index.md

   * data analysis in space physics
   * test particle tracing (WIP)

 The data analysis part includes spectral analysis, minimum variance analysis and many functions for aiding the interpretation of data.

-The ultimate goal is to build a convenient tool of reading and analyzing simulation outputs which is easy to install and easy to use.
+The ultimate goal is to build a convenient tool of reading and analyzing simulation outputs which is easy to install, easy to use, and fast.

 !!! tip "Ready to use?"
     Feel free to contact the author for any help or collaboration!